• 100mm pulley

 Note; what usually happens is after a few flights you'll need to snug it up about 1-2 turns on each side until the system takes a set.

 Last thing, a) take a gander at this article about tips for improving your because there's more information about using a pulley, and b) and with respect to leader cable, the really good stuff cable-wise is this 7x7 stainless leader available on Amazon.
+Similarly, these ball bearing swivels are readily available with the advantage being you can make adjustments without the cable twisting.
+And no, we don't earn an Amazon affiliate fee, so nothing in it for us to refer you to them.

 - cable guards preclude the cables *totally* slipping out of the groove due to misalignment